delaneymethod/nginx-proxy/README.md

-# NGINX
+# NGINX Proxy

-A light-weight NGINX container for Docker.
+A light-weight NGINX Proxy container for Docker.